-The reading and reflection of the workbooks are signed take our two hours to complete (although ome may like longe this is a useful indicator of the min.
-I'm length of time that you should aim to set aside for a strong session y to find a quiet place where you will not be interrult and with eyou can keep your workbooks, notes and papers read out by tidy four may also like to think about the time of day when you fork be are you a 'morning person' who like the things lone the start of the day, or do you work better things lone there may be fewer disturbances?
+The reading and reflection name and activities in each section of the workbooks are usigned to take our two hours to complete (although ome may like longe while is a useful indicator of the min.
+I'm lenge of time that you should aim to set aside for a strongession of time that you should aim to set aside for a strongession of the day where you will not be interrupted and where you can keep your workbooks, notes and papers real or only tidy.
+You may also like to think about the time of day when you fork be a mer you a 'morning person' who like the things formed the start of the day, or do you work betted to the take of the day of do you work betted to the take of the day of do you work

-Preparin for assessment
+Preparin, for assessment

-Fun. information on assessment is available in the Qualification Sur orts. on of ManagementDirect, CMI's online resource Ital.
+Function formation on assessment is available in the Qualification Surfaction of ManagementDirect, CMI's online resource ratal.
 If you have any further questions about assessment rocedures, it is important that you resolve these with your tutor or ntre co-ordinator as soon as possible.